anime-dl/anime-downloader/README.md

 ## Related Projects

-- [adl](https://github.com/RaitaroH/adl) - a command-line tool for watching anime that makes use of anime-downloader
+- [adl](https://github.com/RaitaroH/adl) - a command-line tool for watching anime that makes use of anime-downloader.

 ---